Satellite Symposia

 Faculty

-- Russell D. Cohen, MD, FACG, AGAF
+- Anita Afzali, MD, MPH, MHCM, FACG, AGAF

 We look forward to working with you and ensuring that you have a positive experience sharing your innovations with our attendees.